X-PRODA/NodeHopper/README.md

 - GUI is simple, lightweight, and shows logs in real-time.
 - The receiver automatically detects your local IP so other devices can connect.
 - CLI mode is useful for automation, scripting, or headless systems.
-- The `.bat` and `.sh` scripts allow launching the GUI with a single command, and can be made global by adding them to your PATH.
+- Adding `.bat` or `.sh` to PATH allows launching NodeHopper from any folder.

 ----------------------------------------------------------
 📄 License: